 To be fair to ourselves and to Donald F. Weaver (who sounds like a genius who has been toiling in the Alzheimer’s trenches for years), there may be a problem with tryptophan itself.
 After all, it’s an amino acid found abundantly in bananas, chick peas, and turkey—among other things—so my mother is already getting it in her diet.
-Perhaps either her tryptophan needs are larger than normal, or she’s not able to properly use what she gets, or both.
+Perhaps either her demand for tryptophan is larger than they should be, or she’s not able to properly utilize the tryptophan she gets, or both.

 For instance, I know from my own illness journey that stress and inflammation can cause the loss of tryptophan via something known as the “Tryptophan Steal,” where tryptophan is shunted toward B3 synthesis.
 Loss of tryptophan to this other pathway—which can also produce a potent neurotoxin known as quinolinic acid—may be involved in the pathogenesis of Alzheimer’s.
 Personally, I think one of the defining elements of Alzheimer’s will be that the sodium-calcium exchanger is jammed.